lucascranach/cranach-docker/README.md

 * `https://mivs.03.gm.fh-koeln.de` - Development enviroment

 The Deployment to the servers is handled via GitHub Actions and is triggered when changes are pushed to one of the following repositories: `cranach-docker`, `cranach-api`, `cranach-elk`
-On which server will be deployed depends on the branch depends to which changes are pushed or a pull request is merged.
+On which server will be deployed depends on the branch to which changes are pushed or a pull request is merged.
 The following dependencies exist:

 * `mivs.02.gm.fh-koeln.de` - `master` branches
 * `mivs.03.gm.fh-koeln.de` - `integration` branches